 The most used treatment methods for persistent prolmens of the tailbone were uptil not too long ago a resection through surgery, or internal corection with access by the anus by an osteopath or specialised therapist.
 Nowadays there are less invasive techniques available to influence the mobility and position of the tailbone and with that often reducing the problems quickly, also if they are present for a long period of time.

 I have that specialised training in treating the tailbone.
 As a manual therapist I am also able to effectively treat the surrounding areas that might be influenced by the problems around the tailbone.

-If you like to make an appointment, feel free to send me an email at email@example.com.
+If you have any questions or like to make an appointment, feel free to send me an email at firstname.lastname@example.org.